Best Google Maps Scrapers 2026 [No-Code Edition]

 1. lobstr.io

-lobstr.io is a French no-code cloud scraping platform with 30+ ready-made scrapers, available as a web app or via API.
+lobstr.io is a French no-code cloud scraping platform with 50+ ready-made scrapers, accessible via an easy to use no-code platform as well as a well-documented API.

 lobstr.io google maps leads scraping product page